dmiller12/libgripper/gripper_ros/README.md

 ## Summary

-This ROS package provides a ROS interface for the BarrettHand BH8-series gripper.
-It exposes topics for controlling the gripper's position and velocity, publishes the gripper's state, and offers services for common actions like initialization and opening/closing the grasp.
+This ROS package provides a ROS interface for the BarrettHand BH8-series gripper and the Robotiq 2F-140 gripper.
+It exposes topics for controlling the grippers' position and velocity, publishes joint states, and offers services for common actions like initialization and opening/closing the grasp.

 ## Dependencies